quantum-kite/kite/disorder.md

 # Adding disorder

-The purpose of this section is to provide a simple overview of  different types of disorder that can be added to the *KITE* tight-binding calculations.
-The general character of our disorder implementation is one of the main features of *KITE*.
+The purpose of this section is to provide a simple overview of the different types of disorder that can be added to KITE tight-binding calculations.
+The general character of our disorder implementation is one of the main features of KITE.
 To achieve this generality, the implementation follows a basic structure: the user specifies the disorder pattern to be included (that can be constricted to one unit cell or can connect neighboring unit cells)  and the disorder pattern is reproduced randomly inside the sample, according to a defined concentration and statistical distribution..

 After defining a lattice with the procedure explained in [Getting Started](https://quantum-kite.com/category/getting-started/)), we can add disorder to our system.
-Usually, disorder can be modelled either as a modification of onsite potentials appearing on the lattice sites or as a combination of onsite potential and bond disorder.
-Hence, *KITE* allows the user to select between the two types of disorder by choosing between predefined classes defined in the python interface script:
+Usually, disorder can be modeled either as a modification of onsite potentials appearing on the lattice sites or as a combination of onsite potential and bond disorder.
+Hence, KITE allows the user to select between the two types of disorder by choosing between predefined classes in the python interface.
+The interface provides two different classes of disorder:

- * ```Disorder``` - onsite disorder with three possible statistical distributions,
+ * Disorder - onsite disorder with three possible statistical distributions
- * ```StructuralDisorder``` - generic structural disorder, the combination of onsite potential and bond disorder.
+ * StructuralDisorder - generic structural disorder, the combination of onsite potential and bond disorder.

 # Onsite disorder